Music Gateway

 1. Session Work

-If you have a home recording studio, then remote recording session work is probably the most logical and easiest of online jobs work from home.
+Do you have a home recording studio?
+Then remote recording session work is probably the most logical online jobs work from home.
 There are a few different sites where musicians can upload their skills.
 We have found Fiverr to be one of the best.

 You simply upload your ‘Gigs’ (i.e. what services you offer) to the site, a few examples of your work and what your charges are and anyone looking for that service can book you.
 A word of advice for those looking to enter the world of online session work – take a look at what other people are doing and line up with the competition.
 This might mean lowering your prices, at least initially.